Data Collection and FAQs

 Graupel is classified as snow for the purposes of this project.
 While there are many types of snow, we don’t need further specificity for the scope of Mountain Rain or Snow’s research question.

-Graupel and snow form by different processes high in the atmosphere, but the sets of conditions that both experience between the cloud and the ground fall into the “snow” category.
+Graupel and snowflakes form by different processes high in the atmosphere, but the conditions that both experience between the cloud and the ground fall into our “snow” category.
 Graupel looks like snow pellets.
-It has a softer texture than hail.
+It has a softer texture than hail and is always smaller than 0.2 inches (about 5 millimeters).

 How should I classify hail and sleet?